-Summer weather is just weeks away and it’s already shaping up to be another hot one—for some of us, at least.
+Summer officially begins this Friday, June 21, and it’s shaping up to be another hot one—for some of us, at least.
 Read our 2019 Summer Weather Forecast to see what the season’s got in store for your area!

-Early May marks the midway point between the spring equinox and the summer solstice—and you know what that means: summer weather is finally within reach!
+The summer solstice (Friday, June 21, 2019) marks the official start of summer—and you know what that means: it’s probably going to get hot!
 For some parts of the country, we’re expecting a hotter- and drier-than-normal season, while others are in for some relief from last year’s extreme heat.
 See details for your region below.

 2019 Summer Weather Forecast for the United States

 For weekly regional forecasts, gardening tips, recipes, and more, pick up a copy of The 2019 Old Farmer’s Almanac!

 The western half of the country will bear the brunt of the heat this year, with hotter-than-normal summer temperatures in the forecast for those located up and down the Pacific Coast, through the Interior West, and into the High Plains.
 This swath of warmer weather covers the Pacific Northwest, Pacific Southwest, Desert Southwest, Intermountain, and High Plains regions.
 The one exception to this extra heat is an area covering parts of western Texas and New Mexico, where summer temps will be on par with normal (i.e., still hot).